 ‘In some ways, yes,’ I shared.
 ‘And in other ways, no.’

 The diagnosis furthers the compounding impact the family experiences for several reasons.
 Not only is there still the stigma to deal with, but also because, while giving some answers, it opens up so many more questions.

 And that can unveil a path that at first appears to add even more stressful life events for the entire family.

 ‘Now the family knows what they’re dealing with in a very big picture kind of way.
 But that leads to more questions: What do they do now?
 How do they help?
 What does their child need?
 It can seem overwhelming.’

 ‘It’s almost like everyone in the family has to learn a new processing system, a new culture, new behavior patterns and a new language all at once.’ she commented.

 ‘Yes, it sure can feel a little like that.
-But unlike learning each of those things once and then being fluent in it,’ I explained, ‘it’s like you have to learn them with every new event or stage of life the child goes through.
+But unlike learning each of those things once and then being fluent in it,’ I explained, ‘it’s like you have to learn them with every new event or stage of life the person goes through.
 It feels like just when you have a rhythm and things are getting better, something changes!’